 The times have changed.
 Today, brand building isn’t about broadcasting your brand to the customer.
 Instead of shouting into the void why their product is the best, leading brands now build a brand identity and community through the creativity of their customers.

-With the consumer shift toward values like transparency, social responsibility, and customer focus, the rise of community-driven brands makes sense.
+With the consumer shift toward values like transparency, social responsibility, and customer focus, the rise of community-driven brands and logo designs with personalized characteristics make sense.
 A consumer showing support for a brand is now a representation of themselves or an extension of who they are as a person.

 So, how do you tap into that market with your brand?
 By creating something human.

-Brands have become more adaptable and focused on telling the human story behind the logo.
+Brands have become more adaptable and focused on telling the human story behind the logo design.
 With that comes human connections, especially with the rise of social media and the availability of information.

 While a “community-driven brand” can incorporate many elements, it generally revolves around: